What HIPAA Cybersecurity Requirements Actually Demand

 - ePHI scope: Identify all locations where ePHI is created, received, maintained, or transmitted — including cloud platforms, mobile devices, remote access systems, and third-party integrations

-- Threat identification: Document reasonably anticipated threats to ePHI confidentiality, integrity, and availability — including ransomware, insider threats, phishing, and physical theft of devices
+- Threat identification: Document reasonably anticipated threats to ePHI confidentiality, integrity, and availability — ransomware, insider threats, phishing, and physical device theft

 - Vulnerability assessment: Identify weaknesses in current technical, administrative, and physical controls — unpatched systems, misconfigured access controls, inadequate training coverage

-- Likelihood and impact: Assign probability and potential impact ratings to each threat-vulnerability pairing using a consistent, repeatable methodology documented in your risk register
+- Likelihood and impact: Assign probability and impact ratings to each threat-vulnerability pairing using a consistent, documented methodology

-- Current controls evaluation: Assess existing safeguards and their effectiveness against each identified threat before determining residual risk levels
+- Current controls evaluation: Assess existing safeguards and their effectiveness against each threat before determining residual risk

-- Risk level determination: Derive an overall risk level for each identified threat based on likelihood, impact, and control effectiveness — used to prioritize remediation
+- Risk level determination: Derive an overall risk level for each threat to prioritize remediation

-The written risk analysis report must then drive a risk management plan (§164.308(a)(1)(ii)(B)) that prioritizes and tracks remediation of identified risks with assigned owners and target dates.
-Without this connection between findings and actual security improvements, the process satisfies the documentation requirement but fails the intent of the rule — and OCR investigators are experienced at identifying this disconnect.
+The written report must drive a risk management plan (§164.308(a)(1)(ii)(B)) that prioritizes and tracks remediation with assigned owners and target dates.
+Without this connection between findings and actual improvements, the process satisfies the documentation requirement but fails the intent of the rule — and OCR investigators are experienced at identifying this disconnect.

-Organizations that have not conducted a formal risk analysis — or whose last analysis is more than 12 months old — should treat this as their first priority.
-Periodic penetration testing complements the risk analysis by providing direct technical evidence of exploitable vulnerabilities in your systems.
-While not explicitly mandated by the Security Rule, penetration testing satisfies the spirit of the vulnerability assessment requirement and gives OCR concrete evidence of a proactive security posture.
-Our guide on the MITRE ATT&CK framework explains how threat intelligence maps to real attack patterns relevant to healthcare environments.
+Organizations whose last analysis is more than 12 months old should treat this as their first priority.
+Periodic penetration testing complements the risk analysis by providing direct technical evidence of exploitable vulnerabilities.
+While not explicitly mandated, it satisfies the spirit of the vulnerability assessment requirement.
+Our guide on the MITRE ATT&CK framework explains how threat intelligence maps to real attack patterns relevant to healthcare, and our analysis of EDR-killer techniques shows how attackers target endpoint defenses directly.

 OCR Enforcement Is Active — Document Everything